-In the Mcgirt Decision, the United States Supreme Court Ruled That the Muskogee Creek Nation Was Never Disestablished When Oklahoma Statehood Came
+The McGirt Decision, the US Supreme Court Ruled That the Muskogee Creek Nation Was Never Disestablished When Oklahoma Statehood Came

-So the Attorney General of Oklahoma has released a document entitled the Murphy McGirt agreement in principle, where he claims that there’s been some outlines on what a proposal would be for congressional legislation to resolve some of the issues with the aftermath of the McGirt decision.
+So the Attorney General of Oklahoma has released a document entitled the Murphy McGirt agreement in principle, where he claims that there have been some outlines on what a proposal would be for congressional legislation to resolve some of the issues with the aftermath of the McGirt decision.

 That decision equally applies, or at least the rationale for doing that, equally applies to all five civilized tribes in Oklahoma, which means that most of Northeast Oklahoma is now considered to be and to have always have been reservation land, although we didn’t know it until this decision.